-During these challenging times, people may feel overwhelmed, anxious or stressed.
+During challenging times, people may feel overwhelmed, anxious or stressed.
 We are affected in different ways, at different times which can make looking after our own wellbeing difficult.
 Counselling can be beneficial to many people.

-Opening up and talking to someone about your thoughts, worries and feelings can give yourself the time and space to reflect and adjust.
+Opening up and talking to someone about your thoughts, worries and feelings can give you the time and space to reflect and adjust.
 There are many different types of counselling and talking therapies, which enable you to make sense of what you are experiencing and develop effective ways of managing.

 Sessions are confidential, so you can talk about things you might not feel comfortable discussing with anyone else.

-We chat to Breathe’s Integrative counsellor Christos about the ways counselling can help.
+We chat to Breathe’s Integrative counsellor Christos about some of the ways counselling can help.

 Challenge negative thoughts

 Negative thoughts can be influenced by many factors.
-Some people may be triggered by the news articles circulating social media at the moment.
+Some people may be triggered by negative news articles circulating social media.

 You might spend a lot of time either worrying about the future or regretting the past.
 A counsellor can help you to distance yourself from catastrophising thoughts where a person imagines the worst possible outcome.
 Irrational thoughts can lead to high levels of stress, anxiety and depression.

 Here are some general examples of catastrophising: